National unity and pragmatism vis-a-vis Turkey, Tom Ellis | Kathimerini

 The situation has deteriorated since Erdogan’s memorandum of understanding with the Tripoli-based government of Libya.

-With such a direct and official questioning of Greece’s sovereign rights, we are faced with the creation of faits accomplis that are bigger than political figures, parties and governments.
+With such a direct and official questioning of Greece’s sovereign rights, we are faced with the creation of faits accomplis that go beyond political figures, parties and governments.